briangu/memblast/README.md

 ## Running the examples

 The repository contains a number of example programs under `examples/`.
-These scripts are event driven – each registers an asynchronous callback with `node.on_update_async` that runs whenever new data arrives. **Call this method from within an async function so a running event loop exists**.
+These scripts are event driven – each program passes an async `main` coroutine and an `on_update` callback to `memblast.start`.
+The library manages the event loop and invokes the callback whenever new data arrives.
 The basic example is a simple server and client pair.

 Start a server in one terminal:
 ```bash